-Descriptions of several common components of the Hash Card are found in the Overview of Intel Cards; the details below are specific to the Hash Card:
+Descriptions of several common components of the Hash Card are found in the Overview of Intelligence Cards; the details below are specific to the Hash Card:

 Hash Card: Risk Scoring